Damillora/flora/README.md

 flora is configured using the file `flora.toml`, located in the `$HOME/.local/share/flora` folder.

-This file will be automatically generated with defaults when `flora-cli` is run for the first time.
+This file will be automatically generated with defaults when `flora` is run for the first time.

 * `[wine]`
   * `wine_prefix_location`: Location where Wine prefixes are installed.
 Default is `$HOME/.local/share/flora/prefixes`.